programminghistorian/ph-submissions/lessons/jupyter-notebooks.md

 Parsing the date is just the first step -- you still need to use the datetime module to convert the dates to days of the week.

-Delete the last line of the code block, and replace it with:
+Delete the last line of the code block, and replace it with the following (making sure you have the same level of indentation as the previous last line, for both of these lines):
 ```
         	dayofweek = datetime.date.strftime(parseddate, '%A')
         	print(dayofweek)
 ```

 Rerun the code block.
 This should give you a list of days of the week.